Fabienne Mackay

 Fabienne Mackay is a French Australian research immunologist and institutional leader within the Australian medical research, education and innovation sectors.
-She is the Director and CEO of the QIMR Berghofer Medical Research Institute (Brisbane, Queensland) since 2020, after being the inaugural Head of the School of Biomedical Sciences at the University of Melbourne (Victoria, Parkville campus) during the preceding five years.
+She has been a Director and the CEO of QIMR Berghofer in Brisbane, Queensland) since 2020, after being the inaugural Head of the School of Biomedical Sciences at the University of Melbourne (Victoria, Parkville campus) during the preceding five years.
 She is also an Honorary Professor at the Faculties of Medicine of the University of Queensland and the University of Melbourne.
 Her work has attracted public attention for its contribution to the pathophysiological understanding and treatment of lupus and other autoimmune diseases.
 Mackay has been notably awarded, achieving international reputation for her widely cited research describing B-cell activating factor (BAFF) and other cytokines of the TNF receptor superfamily, and their roles in B cell physiology, autoimmunity and cancer.
 She is an elected Fellow of the Australian Academy of Health and Medical Sciences.